trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 topic name on Kafka and no data columns are mapped into the table.
 The table still contains all internal columns (see below).

-This property is required; there is no default and at least one table must be defined.
+This property is required unless a ``kafka.confluent-schema-registry-url`` is supplied; there is no default and at least one table must be defined.

 ``kafka.default-schema``
 ^^^^^^^^^^^^^^^^^^^^^^^^